CE Awareness Day 18th March 2023

-The National Child Exploitation Awareness Day aims to highlight the issues surrounding Child Exploitation; for 2023 the NWG are focusing on Child Sexual Exploitation (CSE) and encouraging everyone to think, spot and speak out against abuse and adopt a zero tolerance to adults developing inappropriate relationships with children or children exploiting and abusing their peers.
+2024 marks the 10th anniversary of the National Child Exploitation Awareness Day.
+The 18th March aims to highlight the issues surrounding Child Exploitation; for 2024 we are encouraging everyone to think, spot and speak out against abuse and adopt a zero tolerance to child exploitation.
+This year the NWG has introduced its Think Twice, Think Abuse campaign.

 What is Child Exploitation?

-Child Exploitation, or CE is a term which encompasses all the ways by which children and young people can be exploited.
-It includes Child Sexual Exploitation (CSE) and also criminal exploitation.
+Child Exploitation, or CE is a form of abuse that involves the manipulation and/or coercion of young people under the age of 18.
+It encompasses all the ways by which children and young people can be exploited, including Child Sexual Exploitation (CSE) and criminal exploitation.
 The criminal exploitation of children is an issue which is gaining more of a national focus and is closely related to County Lines, and other ways children and young people are drawn into drugs related criminal activity.

-STOP CE – STOP CSE I Raise Awareness of CSE – Join the fight against CSE (stop-cse.org)
+STOP CE – Join the fight against CE (stop-ce.org)

 NWG Child Exploitation Awareness Day